pingcap/mysql-tester/README.md

 Usage of ./mysql-tester:
   -all
         run all tests
+  -mysql-socket string
+        The socket file of MySQL server.
+  -mysql-user string
+        The user for connecting to the database. (default "root") -mysql-password string
+        The password for the mysql user.
+  -vt-host string
+        The host of the vtgate service.
+  -vt-port string
+        The port of the vtgate service.
-  -host string
+  -vt-user string
-        The host of the TiDB/MySQL server. (default "127.0.0.1") -log-level string
+        The user for connecting to the database. (default "root") -vt-password string
+        The password for the vtgate user.

+  -log-level string
         The log level of mysql-tester: info, warn, error, debug. (default "error") -params string